Applying Sheath Voltage Limiters to Protect HV Power Cables

 Fig. 3: Typical configuration of cable, SVL and phase arrester on transition pole with SVL mounted near bottom of termination.

 While a range of configurations is used to reduce losses in cable systems, (including cross-bonding of the sheaths and transposing phase conductors) segmentation along with surge protection of the cable jacket is considered the most effective.
 The link box in this case is a universally used sealed junction box placed either in manholes or cabinets and that accommodates surge protectors as well as a point to cross-bond the sheaths.
-Figure 4 shows a typical such link box setup that provides a location for the sheath voltage limiters as well as for cross bonding of the sheath.
+Fig. 4 shows a typical such link box setup that provides a location for the sheath voltage limiters as well as for cross bonding of the sheath.
 The phase conductors do not enter the link box, rather only the sheath or sheath extension.

 Fig. 4: Link box with 3 SVLs and cross-bonded sheaths.